 January is the time when we revisit our practices, set intentions for the new year, and resolve to improve.
 If one of your New Year’s resolutions is to be more mindful of your impact on the earth, sustainable gardening is the perfect place to start.

 While eco-friendly landscaping is ideal, the volume of changes involved can seem overwhelming to the average gardener.
 Keep in mind that being a more sustainable gardener is an ongoing process, not a final destination.
-Small changes throughout all facets of your landscape can help improve the biodiversity, carbon storage, and overall health of your environment.
+Small changes throughout all facets of your landscape can help improve the biodiversity, carbon storage, sustainability, and overall health of your environment.

 For those new to sustainable gardening methods, or for folks looking for ways to be more green, we’ve compiled a list of best practices for the landscape and why they are important.